jupyterlab/jupyterlab/docs/source/getting_started/faq.rst

 Tips and Tricks
 ---------------

-- How to start JupyterLab with a clean workspace?
+- How do I start JupyterLab with a clean workspace every time?

 Add `'c.NotebookApp.default_url = '/lab?reset'` to your `jupyter_notebook_config.py`.
 See [How to create a jupyter_notebook_config.py](https://jupyter-notebook.readthedocs.io/en/stable/config.html) for more information.